1984

 wasn't really anybody who picked up on that."[10]

-They always tried to explain that there is a lot of humour in their music, many
+They always tried to explain that there is a lot of humour in their music and

-we live in and life in general.
-They wanted those phrases to be seen as not
+in and life in general.
+They used those phrases to be seen as not really serious.

-very serious but up to today there are a lot of people who see DM as "moody and
+But there are still a lot of people who see DM as "moody and dark".
+Mostly the opposite

 A couple of years later Alan was asked by a fan: "People ARE People.
 What excellent